Aneja-Lab-Yale/Aneja-Lab-Public-BrainMetsRadiomics/README.md

 # Workflow

-1. Run `preprocess.py` to isolate individual tumors from DICOM files with corresponding segmentations, correct for low frequency intensity non-uniformity present in MRI data with the N4ITK bias field correction algorithm, and z-score normalize to reduce inter-scan bias.
+1. Run `preprocess.py` to isolate individual tumors from DICOM files with corresponding segmentations, resample to 1 mm pixel spacing, correct for low frequency intensity non-uniformity present in MRI data with the N4ITK bias field correction algorithm, and z-score normalize to reduce inter-scan bias.
 This saves individual images and masks as `.nrrd` files in addition to a dictionary linking anonymous patient identifiers to tumor-level imaging metrics.